 Experienced Municipal Court Attorneys Ready To Help Clients Facing Marijuana Charges in New Jersey

 Current Municipal Court Public Defender Skilled in Handling Marijuana Cases in Atlantic County and throughout the State

 We represent clients with many different types of cases.
 In addition to traffic violations, a Municipal Court hears criminal charges as well.
-One of the most common charges I see in Municipal Court is Possession of Under 50 Grams of Marijuana, N.J.S.A.
+One of the most common charges we see in Municipal Court is Possession of Under 50 Grams of Marijuana, N.J.S.A.
 2C:35-10a(4).
 It is very important to be represented by a lawyer who knows the ins and outs of New Jersey’s complicated marijuana laws.

 If you or someone you know has been charged with possession of under 50 grams of marijuana, we can help.
 For a free and confidential consultation, please contact The Brown Law Firm at (609) 344-8270 or visit us at christopherbrownlaw.com.